• Share this on:

 Handling

 When supplying avocados to Europe, make sure the supply chain is well organised.
-This means you must have a cold chain right after harvest and organise transportation.
+This means you must have a cold chain, which cools down the avocados right after harvest and keeps them climatised all the way through the supply chain.
 Poor infrastructure such as bumpy roads can damage the fruits and high temperatures will shorten the shelf life.
 The avocados may still look great when you load them into the container, but your buyer will see quality issues.
 When this occurs, the loss is almost always for the exporter.

 Companies in Europe examine the avocados very carefully.
 They do quality tests and find innovative solutions to avoid waste and optimise profits.
 An example of this is the cooperation between Nature’s Pride and Apeel, a plant-based coating that helps maintain quality for longer periods of time.